MA / MSc, Postdoc, and Research Assistant Opportunities!

 If you are interested, know of anyone who may be, or have any questions, please reach out to the Research Manager (Noah Depner, noah.depner@ubc.ca), or Dr. Gunilla Öberg (goberg@ires.ubc.ca), Dr. Susan Chiblow, (schiblow@uoguelph.ca) or Dr. Niiyokamigaabaw Deondre Smiles (deondre.smiles@ubc.ca).
 We may be able to support masters applications past the IRES application deadline – if you are interested, please reach out.

-There is no formal deadline to apply - we will be having 1-on-1 conversations with interested candidates between now (December 2025) and February / March 2026
+There is no formal deadline to apply - we will be having informal conversations with interested candidates between now and February / March 2026 to see if the position would be a good fit.
+If you want to chat, please reach out!